-- Description — this is where you enter your ‘meta description,’ a piece of information that is displayed as the description in search results (though not always — Google often uses it as a guide rather than gospel).
+- Meta description — this is where you enter your ‘meta description,’ a piece of information that is displayed as the description in search results (though not always — Google often uses it as a guide rather than gospel).

 - URL / handle — the web address for your product.

-Here’s how this translates into a search result:
+Here’s how all this translates into a Google search result:

-For a detailed guide to how you should approach filling in these fields, you might like to check out our Shopify SEO guide; but for now, here’s a couple of key pointers:
+For a detailed guide to how you should approach filling in these fields, you might like to check out our Shopify SEO guide or watch our video about Shopify SEO (below).

-- When naming your products, it’s best to carry out some keyword research first.
-Keyword research tools like Ahrefs and Semrush can tell you exactly what phrases people are using when searching for products like yours; how many searches there are per month for these phrases; and how difficult it will be to rank for them.
+- When naming your products, it’s always best to carry out some keyword research first.
+Keyword research tools like Ahrefs or Semrush can tell you exactly what phrases people are using when searching for products like yours; how many searches there are per month for these phrases; and how difficult it will be to rank for them.
 For example, using a keyword research tool you might discover that there are 64,000 searches for ‘ketchup’ every month and 5,000 for ‘red sauce’ — and that it will be easier to rank highly for ‘red sauce.’
 (You can learn more about keyword research in our Ahrefs review or our Semrush review).